Luciana, the representative from Columbia, describes her life before the end of the world

 "Why are we doing this again?"
 I asked.

-The phone's camera was aimed at Luciana Gomez, the representative from Columbia who was sitting on a chair Gloria had taken from the cafeteria to set up this make shift TV studio in an empty room.
+The phone's camera was aimed at Luciana, the representative from Columbia who was sitting on a chair Gloria had taken from the cafeteria, in order to set up this make shift TV studio in an empty room.

 Gloria had however found a purpose for it.
-She had decided that it was necessary to record the personal stories of all the Arkonauts, so here we were filming the first documentary for Netflix since the end of the world.
-Unfortunately Netflix is no more, which terrified me now that I actually think about it, there would be no new episodes of my favorite shows for decades, probably never.
-Which meant this was a waste of time, who was going to watch this?
+She had decided that it was necessary to record the personal stories of all the Arkonauts, so here we were filming the first documentary since the earths destruction.
+I guess I understood why she was doing this but the idea that someone decades from now would be watching this was a concept I couldn't get my head around.

 "Whose posterior?"
 Luciana said, with a cheeky smile.